 Serves: 4 - 6

-- 1 pound bag of Pinto Beans
+- 1 pound bag of pinto beans (or other dried bean)

-- Pick through your beans and discard any small rocks or bad beans.
+- Pick through your beans, and discard any small rocks or bad beans.

 - Rinse beans well in cold water.

-- Cover with water and let soak overnight or use quick soak method shown below.
+- Cover with water, and let soak overnight (or use quick-soak method shown below).

 - Rinse beans again after soaking period.

-- Turn crock pot to high, and cook all day. (at least 6 - 8 hours)
+- Turn crockpot to high, and cook all day (at least 6 - 8 hours).

-- Add salt during last hour of cooking (if possible)
+- Add salt during last hour of cooking (if possible).

 - Serve and enjoy!

-Step #2: Soak Beans
+Step 3: Soak the Beans

 Overnight or Quick Soak